[Animation/Music] La Planète Sauvage (1973)

-René Laloux's legendary intergalactic counterculture animation.
-A political minded and visually transformative psychedelic space-odyssey masterpiece.
+René Laloux's legendary intergalactic counterculture animated film.
+A political-minded psychedelic space-odyssey masterpiece.

 Fantastic Planet was a game changing enigma for animation history that doesn't look or feel like anything else and still feels completely alien and fresh forty years later.
 Nothing of this scope or nature had ever been made before.
 France didn't have the infrastructure to produce a feature animation at the time, with only a handful of short animations available, so the film became a outsourced collaboration with animators in the Czech Republic.

-This miraculous and exciting animation is a marvellously poetic, strange, humorous, savage and indelible space odyssey with a powerful allegorical narrative backbone which is deeply multifaceted and open to various interpretation.
+This miraculously otherworldly animation is a marvellously poetic, strange, humorous, savage and indelible space odyssey with a powerful allegorical narrative backbone which is deeply multifaceted and open to various interpretation.
 Fantastic Planet's storyline examines and addresses themes of human rights, cultural identity, racial discrimination, enslavement, animal welfare and genocide with a compelling style and rare earnestness.
 However you interpret it, there are vital truths and parallels in this film.

 The luckier Oms who are captured by the blue giants are kept like domestic pets for the Draags youth, while the less fortunate are forced to battle each other till death, the remaining Om are left to roam and scavenge in the wilderness while doing everything to avoid the Draag extermination crews.